thyngster/wp-seo-ga/README.md

 # ChangeLog

 v0.2
+ - Added the Document Title (&dt) to the payload (Thanks @mattstannard for the idea)
+ - Added the possibility of setting the endpoint URL, defaults to https://www.google-analytlics.com/collect
+ - Added CURL failover in case file allow_url_fopen is disabled
  - Full code refactoring and cleaning up
  - Added Request Method Dimension
  - Added Server Protocol Dimension